-In a recently released report, the Food and Agriculture Organization of the United Nations (FAO) said that the rice price index rose 2.8% to 129.7 points in July, reaching its highest level since September 2011.
+In a recently released report, the Food and Agriculture Organization of the United Nations (FAO) said that the rice price index in July increased by 2.8% to 129.7 points, reaching its highest level since September 2011.
 Worryingly, rice prices are forecast to continue to climb.
 According to the Thai Rice Exporters Association, the market instability could last until the end of 2023.

 Peter Timmer, professor emeritus at Harvard University (USA), believes that rice prices will continue to rise in the next 6 to 12 months.
 However, whether the rate of increase will be slow so that consumers have time to adapt or will increase suddenly is still an open question.